10 RULES TO HELP YOU FIND OUT HOW AND WHERE TO BUY THE BEST EXTRA VIRGIN OLIVE OIL

-Therefore, what you find (or not find) on the extra virgin olive oil label is the result of the very strict regulations your country has (they may change from country to country) more than a Marketing advertisement.
+Therefore, what you find (or not find) on the extra virgin olive oil label is the result of the very strict regulations your country has more than a Marketing advertisement.

-Nevertheless, the meaning of “extra virgin olive oil” is the same everywhere.
+Nevertheless, the meaning of “extra virgin olive oil” or “cold pressed” is the same everywhere.
 It means that it is a superior category olive oil obtained directly from olives and solely by mechanical means (so using a cold press).
+Therefore this means that the olive oil was extracted at low temperature with a machine and without chemicals.
+All other vegetable oils that are not extra virgin or cold pressed are extracted at high temperature and with chemicals.

-10 RULES WHEN YOU BUY EXTRA VIRGIN OLIVE OIL
+10 RULES TO BUY EXTRA VIRGIN OLIVE OIL

 - On the label always look for EXTRA VIRGIN olive oil.
 By definition and by law, “extra virgin” tells you that the olive oil was made by physical means and with a cold press.